Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 ![Original ls output](original_ls.png)

 VOILA!
+Almost perfect output :)

+## Conclusion

-Almost perfect output :) Of course, we are missing some data:
+Of course, we are missing some data:

 - First and foremost, the formatting.
 The original `ls` output adjusts every column by its most wide line, however, we have done that manually.
 - The order of files in outputs are different.
 - For char and block files, instead of size, device numbers should be shown.
 We have that data in `struct stat` we just need separate if statement and formatting to fix that.
 - For soft links, their reference files should be shown.

 But for now, these are okay, because, we are sure that we collected all needed data about all files in directory.
-In the upcoming posts we will fix all of these issues.
+In the upcoming posts we will handle all of these issues and have one-to-one same output.

+You can get codes from this [repository](https://github.com/Miradils-Blog/linux-ls).